eddie-energy/eddie/docs/3-extending/region-connector/beans-of-interest.md

 The following beans are of special interest, because they are either:

-[//]: # "TODO: 1. active and 2. passive beans, and 3. beans that can be implemented"

 - made available to region connectors automatically via the parent context and can be used by the region connectors, for example the [DataNeedsService](#dataneedsservice)
 - same as above, but the beans are meant to add functionality, without actually being used by the region connector code itself, for example the [RegionConnectorsCommonControllerAdvice](#regionconnectorscommoncontrolleradvice)
 - Spring beans that can enhance EDDIE as a whole.